 Have you noticed that the efficiency of security teams skyrockets in times of crisis?
 Take Log4j for example.
 The entire team drops everything to patch and minimize risk.
 There’s no time for debating the severity of the vulnerability or for meetings or for change reviews.
 Tasks are quickly coordinated, goals are established and work is done with urgency to minimize any potential impact.
 You’re backed up by the entire organization, and in many cases, the entire organization now suddenly has a shared common goal.

-Why is it that we can’t take the same approach to security at other times?
+Why is it that you can’t take the same approach to security at other times?
 Not the panic or knee-jerk reactions.
-Instead, why don’t we not always have shared goals?
-Why doesn’t leadership always share in the goal of all other critical VPR vulnerabilities.
-(Here’s a full discussion about the disconnect between business and cybersecurity)?
+Instead, why don’t you always have shared goals?
+Why doesn’t your leadership always share in the goal of all other critical Tenable Vulnerability Priority Rating (VPR) vulnerabilities?
+(Here’s a full discussion about the disconnect between business and cybersecurity.)
 Why are we still debating the severity or potential impacts of critical, disclosed vulnerabilities in our environments?
-If we want to have an effective VM program we have to become less reactive and build a common set of policies and procedures.
+If we want to have an effective vulnerability management program you have to become less reactive and build a common set of policies and procedures.
 Doing so will allow your organization to grow and mature its program.
-We have published several articles about how you can accomplish some of that here and here
+Tenable has published several articles about how you can accomplish some of that here and here

-In this blog, we’ll share four best practices for a successful VM program, and detail a new feature in Tenable.io that will allow our users to set better goals, as well as track progress when the next headline vulnerability gets a logo or even a theme song.
+In this blog, we’ll share four best practices for a successful vulnerability management program, and detail a new feature in Tenable.io that will allow our users to set better goals, as well as track progress when the next headline vulnerability gets a logo or even a theme song.

 Don’t get caught with a flat